Lemon-lime soda and club soda work together with vodka to create a satisfying and harmoniously simple cocktail.

 - Vodka Soda – Just vodka and soda make up the Vodka Soda, a simple and refreshing classic.

-- Gin Rickey – This tart and tangy libation is sure to keep you cool on those hot and heavy summer nights.
+- Gin Rickey – This tart and tangy libation is sure to keep you cool on those hot and humid summer nights.

 Leave a Comment